hugsy/gef/docs/api.md

 ```

-The API also offers a number of decorators to simply the creation of new/existing commands, such as:
+The API also offers a number of decorators to simplify the creation of new/existing commands, such as:
   - `@only_if_gdb_running` to execute only if a GDB session is running.
-  - `@only_if_gdb_target_local` to check if the current GDB session is local i.e. not debugging using GDB `remote`.
+  - `@only_if_gdb_target_local` to check if the target is local i.e. not debugging using GDB `remote`.
   - and many more...

 ### Reference